 Using \ref{lem:misc tail results on elliptic} we may conclude (\ref{eqn:lemma:weak upper bound of det}) as before. \end{proof}

 The proof of Lemma \ref{lem:main elliptic ensemble bound} now immediately follows from Lemmas \ref{lem:limit measure of v_N} and \ref{lem:weaker elliptic bound}.

-Our next step will be to provide our overcrowding results.
-The first is essentially Theorem 3.1 of \cite{naumov}, which is based on the ideas of Mark Rudelson and Roman Vershynin \cite{overcrowding1, overcrowding2}.
-As we are in the case where the entries are Gaussian though we are able to get a significantly stronger result by a small modification of the argument.
+Our next step will be to provide an overcrowding result.
+The method is essentially Theorem 3.1 of \cite{naumov}, which is based on the ideas of Mark Rudelson and Roman Vershynin \cite{overcrowding1, overcrowding2}.
+As we are in the case where the entries are Gaussian though, we are able to get a significantly stronger result by modifying the proof at a key point.